aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 Your pet is planning to eat you.

-Last update: Sat May 31 05:09:39 2025
+Last update: Sun Jun  1 05:10:50 2025

 ### Let's play! 🎮